 The Indiana State Museum is the crossroads of everything interesting, educational and unique about the state.
 It’s a gathering place, a learning center, and family-friendly entertainment, all within a unique architectural treasure.
 With original works of art, hands-on exhibits and an atmosphere that invites exploration and discovery, the museum is an ever-evolving experience that offers something different and surprising at every visit.
 It is top-notch entertainment and education that enables us to see the world through Indiana eyes.
 We invite you to become a part of this exciting museum as a volunteer.

 Interested in becoming a volunteer?
 Submit an adult application.
 Youth (ages 15-17) may submit a youth application.
-For information about these and other volunteer opportunities, please contact Eric Todd, associate vice president of visitor services & volunteers, at 317.607.9483.
+For information about these and other volunteer opportunities, please contact Eric Todd, vice president of visitor services, security & volunteers, at 317.607.9483.

 Current Volunteers: Access Volgistics to sign up for shifts, check your schedule and manage your account.